 It is best to look at some reviews and ask some questions online.

-It’s almost guaranteed that someone else has the same tow vehicle you have.
+This is almost guaranteed that someone else has the same tow vehicle you have.
 They can tell you about their experience and make some recommendations.

 It is much better to talk to a person who owns the same vehicle than it is just to read reviews, although both are an important process to reach the best decision for your towing needs.